-Rep. Tim Ryan, weighing 2020 run, warns Democrats perceived as 'hostile to business'
+Dem Rep. Tim Ryan, weighing 2020 run, warns party perceived as 'hostile to business'

 Ryan, a nine-term congressman who was one of the leaders of the failed intra-party attempt to prevent Pelosi returning to the speakership, also took aim at Republican President Trump.

 “I’m very concerned with where the country is right now.
-I don’t think we have a long term game plan.
+I don’t think we have a long-term game plan.
 We’re divided,” he charged.
 “The tax cut didn’t work and the volatility and the division is killing us.”

 Ahead of his trip, the Republican National Committee targeted the congressman for his “embrace of government-run healthcare and sky high taxes.”